Allegis Financial Partners

 Planning ahead for these expenses may make it possible to reduce your out of pocket expenses for long term care.

-Click here or call us today at 866-271-0215 to learn more
+Click here or call us today at 866-271-0215 to find out how this may fit into your overall financial plan.

 When you own asset-based long term care protection, you can be confident in 3 things:

-• Your premium will never increase
+• In general, your premium will never increase

 With Asset-Based care, there are two ways to pay for protection.